SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Light_Bulb_Feature.md

 - **When the light bulb feature detects any alarms or suggestion events**, the *light bulb* button turns a blue color: ![Light bulb blue](~/user-guide/images/BlueLightBulb.png)

-  In this case, the light bulb menu may display any of the following notifications:
+  In this case, the light bulb menu may display any of the following notifications, depending on the behavior the light bulb feature has detected:

   | Notification | Action when clicked |
   |--|--|